sapio-lang/sapio/docs/MODERNIZATION.md

 ### 3. Give developers a coherent toolkit

-Choose a small supported contract set first: a payment tree, a delayed recovery vault, and a contract with a continuation.
-Treat the remaining examples as research until they meet the same standards.
+The full [example catalog](EXAMPLES.md) now has executable regression coverage.
+Choose a smaller supported release set with explicit chain enforcement and end-to-end spending evidence; compilation tests alone do not promote research constructions to supported financial products.

 - Provide `new`, `check`, `compile`, `inspect`, `bind`, and `finalize` workflows with consistent arguments, errors, exit status, and machine-readable output.